 The Company acquired a 100% interest in the Merit property by staking.
-During 2010, the Company entered into an agreement with Sunburst Explorations Inc. ("Sunburst").
-To earn a 60% interest in the Merit property, Sunburst must incur exploration expenditures of \$3,000,000 and issue 700,000 shares to the Company within five years from the listing of the stock on the TSX Venture Exchange.
-Target definition work was completed by Sunburst and drilling is expected in 2013.
-Sunburst is currently applying for a TSX Venture Exchange listing.
+During 2010, the Company entered into an Option Agreement with Sunburst Explorations Inc. ("Sunburst") to earn a 60% interest subject to certain terms and conditions.
+Sunburst terminated the agreement on July 23, 2013.